Coke, pills, ket: The most popular drugs at each university in the UK

-Last year’s winners of the MDMA, ketamine, cocaine, and laughing gas categories, they’re still taking more drugs than anyone else.
-Our huge drug survey of 12,000 people across the country showed just how much students take drugs, and we crunched the data to find out how popular each drug is in each city.
+UWE are still taking more drugs than anyone else, and came top of our table for taking MDMA, ketamine, cocaine, and laughing gas last year.
+Our huge drug survey of 11,000 people across the country showed just how much students take drugs, and we crunched the data to find out how popular each drug is in each city.

 Bristol is by far the stronghold of most drugs.
 UWE came top for ecstasy pills, MDMA, and laughing gas.
 It also scored highly for cocaine, and well above average for ketamine and weed.

-Manchester, Newcastle, Sussex, and Sheffield are all popular narco cities, scoring highly in most categories.
-Warwick and Cambridge are officially boring, coming close to last in every category.
+Drugs are popular in Manchester, Newcastle, Sussex, and Sheffield too, all scoring highly in most categories.
+Warwick and Cambridge came close to last in every category.
 Aberdeen are taking a lot of pills but not much else.